henry2004y/KeyNotes/contents/kmhd.md

 \end{aligned}
 $$

-so the instability is very fast (???) at microscale ($k$ very large?).
-Any high-$\beta$ macroscopic solution with $p_\parallel > p_\perp$ will blow up instantly. (hyzhou: Is it because $\gamma_\text{peak}$ is very small?)
+so the instability is very fast ($\gamma \propto \Omega_i$ very large with strong B field) at microscale.
+Any high-$\beta$ macroscopic solution with $p_\parallel > p_\perp$ will blow up instantly.
 What happens next is decided by the nonlinear saturation of the firehose.
 It was a transformative moment when Justin Kasper in 2002 discovered that the firehose stability boundary constrains most observed solar wind states, followed by Hellinger in 2006.
 Bale in 2009 showed that there is an increased fluctuation level at the boundary.

 ADD FIGURE ABOUT THE FIREHOSE STABILITY REGIME FIGURE!